krishnanlab/PyGenePlexus/README.md

   -z, --zip-output      If set, then compress the output directory into a Zip file. (default:
                         False)
-  --clear-data          Clear data directory and exit. (default: False)
+  --clear-data          Clear data directory and exit. (default: False) --overwrite           Overwrite existing results under the specified result output directory
+                        when set.
+Otherwise, prompt for overwriting acknowledgement when the result file already exist. (default: False)
 ```

 # Dev